the historic welsh town of llantrisant twins

 After much deliberation and organisation on both sides of the Channel, two concerts were arranged, one in the town of Abbeville and the other in Crécy itself.
 The choir excelled with two outstanding performances that were much appreciated by the respective audiences.

 Staying in this part of France offered choir members an opportunity to visit the battle-fields of the 1914-18 Great War in Flanders.
 The most moving moment was at the monument to the fallen 4000 Welsh soldiers killed at Mametz Wood on the Somme.
 A wreath was laid at the monument to the ethereal strains of O Iesu Mawr, rho,d’anian bur’ and to a full, hearty rendition of Hen Wlad Fy Nhadau.
 Goose-pimple stuff indeed!

 During the visit the idea of twinning the two towns was mooted and the idea received support from both parties.
 On 1st March 2015 a delegation from Crécy arrived in Llantrisant to sign a Charter of Friendship between the two towns.
 Celebrations to mark the signing were organised and the choir featured prominently throughout the weekend.

-There have been several reciprocal visits in the last few years in the hope of nurturing a lasting relationship between the two communities.
-Llantrisant Male Voice Choir has played a significant part in creating this bond.
+There have been several reciprocal visits in the last few years in the hope of nurturing a lasting relationship between the two communities and Llantrisant Male Voice Choir has played a significant part in creating this bond.

 The choir is steeped in the tradition of 130 years of music making by the men of Llantrisant.
-And to this day that Welsh tradition is at the heart of all that they do.
+That Welsh tradition is at the heart of all that they do to this day.
 One cannot but amaze at the enthusiasm, commitment, energy, camaraderie and no small musical talent that is the hallmark of Llantrisant Male Voice Choir today.

 They are brilliantly led by the exuberant and talented musical director Matthew Nash and all held together by solid and unflappable hand of their industrious chairman Ted Tidman.